Learn more about what we do (and what you can do) to protect your business online and out and about.

 Take Five is a national campaign that offers straightforward and impartial advice to help everyone protect themselves from preventable financial fraud.
 This includes email deception and phone-based scams as well as online fraud – particularly where criminals impersonate trusted organisations.

-Led by Financial Fraud Action UK (FFA UK), it is being delivered with and through a range of partners in the UK payments industry, financial services firms, law enforcement agencies, telecommunication providers, commercial, public and third sector.
+Led by UK Finance, and backed by Her Majesty's Government, it is being delivered with and through a range of partners in the UK payments industry, financial services firms, law enforcement agencies, telecommunication providers, commercial, public and third sector.
 Visit: takefive-stopfraud.org.uk for more information about Take Five and which partners are involved.